fernandaroeg/RoDaAd_ROS/rgbd_data_adapter/README.md

 3. tstamp_file: path to the file with the timestamps
 4. img_type: type of image to be compiled, "intensity" for colored images or "depth" for grayscale depth images.

-The CameraInfo is specificied in the source code "rgbd_data_adapter_img.py" with values taken from the dataset Robo@Home.
+The CameraInfo is specified in the source code "rgbd_data_adapter_img.py" with values taken from the dataset Robo@Home.
 The launch file can be run with the command:

 	roslaunch rgbd_data_adapter compile_rgbd_img.launch

 The output is 4 bag files corresponding to each one of the cameras.
-In the following image it can be seen in the left, the content in each bag file with the topics tf, cameraInfo and image, in the middle the image visualization using the rqt_image_view tool, and in the right the tf tree corresponding to this data.
+In the following image it can be seen in the left, the content in each bag file with the topics tf, cameraInfo and image, and in the right the tf tree corresponding to this data.

 ![rbgd_image](rgbd_img_bag.png)